To explain the job title of a manager, any manager, is no easy task to perform.

 According to Greenleaf, the traditional structure of an organization would have the organization serving their leaders.

 In a true servant leadership style, the tables are turned.
 It now becomes a leader’s responsibility to serve their organization.

 This means treating your staff as if they were your biggest customers.
 It also means building a sense of empathy that makes it easier to relate to your staff.

 This mentality becomes energy that flows from managers to their staff and ultimately to the company’s actual customers.

 If you’re still asking why you should be embracing a servant style leadership, here are a few of our most convincing reasons:

 - It sets the tone for the organization’s values.
-If you create a servant mindset for yourself, you inspire not just yourself, but others to be more selfless and aware of others.
+If you create a servant mindset for yourself, you inspire not just yourself, but others to be more selfless and aware.

 - It creates a positive work environment.
-You’ll have this ‘I’ll scratch your back if you scratch mine’ mentality.
+This creates a “I’ll scratch your back if you scratch mine” mentality.